tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 The climax comes over when the spot where you are squatting over is on a cliff.
 So if you accidentally slip over.
 You are not coming back alive the 2780 meters!
 Hope you have done your insurance?

-After a cup of maggi, packing our rucksacks and bading goodbye with the friends we made, we left the summit.
+After a bowl of Maggi, packing our rucksacks and bading goodbye with the friends we made, we left the summit.

 From Dharamshala, Devaraj got on a bus to Delhi and I boarded a bus to Chandigarh which I reached at around 11:30p.m.
 Mum reminded me again of staying over for the night but I wanted to reach back home badly.